Donations for COVID-19 Office of the Texas Governor

 For your safety, the below file contains information about DPS locations where an employee has tested positive for COVID-19.

-March 20, 2020: Governor Greg Abbott releases a public service announcement (PSA) encouraging Texans to practice social distancing by staying home in order to mitigate the spread of COVID-19.
+Governor Abbott released the following public service announcement encouraging Texans to practice social distancing by staying home in order to mitigate the spread of COVID-19.

 In response to COVID-19, DPS is limiting public access to department facilities to protect the public and our employees, promote social distancing and do our part to stop the spread of COVID-19.
 Despite limited physical access to our buildings, DPS remains open for business and continues to provide essential services to Texans as our employees conduct operations remotely; therefore, the public should experience minimal impact from this temporary change.
 Read more in this Press Release.